jhpark-kaist/blogpost/_posts/2025-04-28-geometric-flow-matching.md

 **Limitations:** Flow Matching as described assumes we can freely sample and compute differences in the ambient space $$\mathbb{R}^n$$.
 If our data lies on a manifold, applying Euclidean FM directly can be problematic.
 For instance, if $$x_t$$ and $$x_1$$ are points on a sphere or in $$\mathrm{SO}(3)$$, subtracting them or mixing them linearly is not geometrically meaningful (you can’t just average two rotations by component-wise linear interpolation without leaving $$\mathrm{SO}(3)$$).
 We need to reformulate the idea of a “conditional path” and “velocity field” in a way that lives on the manifold. **This is where Geometric Flow Matching enters the scene.** -->

-## 2. Recap: Flow Matching in Euclidean Space
+## Recap - Flow Matching in Euclidean Space

 Before diving into manifold techniques, let’s briefly review **Flow Matching (FM)** in the standard Euclidean setting.
 Flow Matching is a relatively new paradigm for training *continuous normalizing flows* (CNFs) – a class of generative models where you transform a simple distribution (like Gaussian noise) into the data distribution by integrating an ODE (ordinary differential equation).
 Traditionally, CNFs are trained by maximum likelihood, which involves computing Jacobian determinants or simulating differential equations, which can be expensive and unstable.
 Flow Matching takes a different route: **don’t simulate the entire flow during training – instead, directly match the velocity field**<d-cite key="lipman2022flow"></d-cite>.